jeroen/curl/README.md

 ## Hello World

 There are three download interfaces (memory, disk and streaming).
-Always start setting up a request handle:
+Always start by setting up a request handle:

 ```r
 library(curl)